microsoft/Microsoft-Performance-Tools-Linux-Android/README.md

 The tools can be run in several modes:

 - Cross-platform with .NET Core
-  - Used as a lib
+  - Used as a library
   - With a driver program for example dumping to screen or text format
 - (Coming soon) (Windows) Command-line dumping to a text format (say CSV)
 - (Coming soon) (Windows) Using the WPA GUI to load these tools as plugins